 It’s never too early to get your toddler playing with blocks!
 Blocks of all sorts–solid-wood building, magnatiles, wooden pattern, animal, bristle tiles–provide spacial and motor skill development (and so much entertainment!) for years.
 Blocks are a great toddler gift idea for the holidays.

 Clothes You'll Both Love

 Getting a toddler ready in the morning can be a trial . . . so here’s an idea: give them the gift of clothes you’ll both be excited about.
 Like a fluffy jacket!
 Or classics that are as soft as they are cute.
 What toddler wouldn’t get excited about some colorful rain boots?
-And just imagine the excitement when your little girl gets a peek at this adorable sweater!
-These heart pockets are irresistible!
+And just imagine the excitement when your little boy gets his very own boat sweater!

 Toys for Pretend Play

 Toddlers are learning social skills daily!
 They use pretend play to practice being little people.
-Toys that faciliate social, pretend play are perfectly age-appropriate!
+Toys that facilitate social, pretend play are perfectly age-appropriate!
 One of our favorites on this Holiday Gift Guide for toddlers is a gorgeous play kitchen that will be fun for kids (and look good in your house, whether traditional or modern.
 Help them learn to pack a lunch or start an ice cream shop or encourage them to play dress-up.
 Before you know it, you may have a professional ballerina or astronaut on your hands!

 Simple, Cheap, and Endlessly Entertaining

 Often, classics are classics for a reason!
 You’ll be amazed at how entertained your tot is by a slinky going down the stairs.
 They’ll twirl around for hours with this gymnastics ribbon.
 Mr. Potato Head induces tons of laughs, especially when his eyeballs are replaced with lips and a nose.
 Plus, there’s nothing like going outside to kick around a ball.
 We also love this Busy Baby Mat for toddlers—you can use it on their high chair while you prep dinner or bring it to a restaurant to keep toys close by and off the floor!